 - Kentucky: CPE Complaint, Council on Postsecondary Education, 1024 Capital Center Drive, Ste.
 320, Frankfort, KY 40601; (502) 573-1555.
-Students may also visit the Council for Postsecondary Education website for their online form. - California: A student or any member of the public may file a complaint about this institution with the Bureau for Private Postsecondary Education by calling (888) 370-7589 toll-free or by completing a complaint form, which can be obtained on the bureau's internet web site: https://www.bppe.ca.gov>. - Ohio: Ohio Department of Higher Education, 25 South Front Street, Columbus, OH 43215; (614) 466-6000 or (614) 728-3095.
-Students may also visit the Ohio Department of Higher Education website for their online form. - Tennessee: Any person claiming damage or loss as a result of any act or practice by this institution that may be a violation of the Title 49, Chapter 7, Part 20 or Rule Chapter 1520-01-02 may file a complaint with the Tennessee Higher Education Commission, Division of Postsecondary State Authorization at DPSA Complaints, Tennessee Higher Education Commission, Parkway Towers, Suite 1900, 404 James Robertson Parkway, Nashville, TN 37243-0830; (615) 741-5293.
-Students may also visit the Tennessee Higher Education Commission website for their online form. - Virginia: State Council of Higher Education for Virginia, 101 N. 14th Street, 10th Floor, James Monroe Bldg., Richmond, VA 23219; (804) 225-2600.
+Students may also visit the Council for Postsecondary Education website for their online form. - Ohio: Ohio Department of Higher Education, 25 South Front Street, Columbus, OH 43215; (614) 466-6000 or (614) 728-3095.
+Students may also visit the Ohio Department of Higher Education website for their online form. - Tennessee: Any person claiming damage or loss as a result of any act or practice by this institution that may be a violation of the Title 49, Chapter 7, Part 20 or Rule Chapter 1540 01-02 may file a complaint with the Tennessee Higher Education Commission, Division of Postsecondary State Authorization after exhausting the grievance process at the institution.
+THEC's address, Tennessee Higher Education Commission, 312 Rosa L. Parks Ave., 9th Floor, Nashville, TN 37243 and its telephone number is (615) 741-1346. - Virginia: State Council of Higher Education for Virginia, 101 N. 14th Street, 10th Floor, James Monroe Bldg., Richmond, VA 23219; (804) 225-2600.
 Students may visit the State Council of Higher Education for Virginia website for their online form or may contact council staff to file a complaint about the school as a last resort. - West Virginia: Executive Vice Chancellor for Administration, West Virginia Council for Community & Technical College Education, West Virginia Higher Education Policy Commission, 1018 Kanawha Blvd East, Ste.
 700, Charleston, WV 25301; (304) 558-5719.
 Students may also visit the West Virginia Council for Community & Technical College Education website for their online form.